stuartellis/stuartellis-site-hugo/content/articles/mac-setup.md

     brew install golang

-### Setting a Custom GOPATH ###
+### Setting a GOPATH ###

 By default, current versions of Go automatically create and use a *go* directory in your home directory as the GOPATH.
+To ensure that third-party tools and Terminal auto-completion work, you should still explicitly set the environment variables.

-To specify a custom GOPATH, such as a *code* directory, set the GOPATH environment variable in your *~/.bashrc* file:
+Set a GOPATH environment variable in your *~/.bashrc* file:

-    export GOPATH="$HOME/code"
+    export GOPATH="$HOME/go"

-Add this to your PATH:
+Then, add this to your PATH:

     $GOPATH/bin